Fly Cathay, Fly Greener

 Imagine flying to Australia to see the Great Barrier Reef but all the sea life has gone; or arriving in Bangkok to find the most beautiful temples have been flooded.
 Dream destinations are under threat from climate change, which is why we developed a plan to address it.

-At Cathay, our plan to combat climate change includes buying more efficient planes and biofuels – things we can do ourselves.
+At Cathay, our plan to combat climate change includes buying more efficient planes and sustainable aviation fuel (SAF) – things we can do ourselves.
 Since 2007, we have been helping our customers to do their part as well.

 We know that individuals, schools and businesses are trying to make greener choices.
 Reducing your carbon footprint is a big part of this.
 Fly Greener is our voluntary carbon offsetting programme that customers can sign up to when booking their flights, or any time after their trip.